Back to Resources

 Why Applications Get Rejected and How to Avoid It

-Incomplete documentation is the single most common reason.
+This is the single most common reason.
 Banks request additional documents, the applicant takes too long to respond, and the application is eventually closed.
 Prevention: prepare everything before you start.
+Use the document checklist above and have every item ready in both digital and physical copies.

-Wrong bank for your profile.
 Some banks simply do not work with certain activity types or nationalities.
 Prevention: research bank preferences before applying.
+The comparison table above is a starting point, but your specific situation may require more targeted bank selection.

-Unclear source of funds.
 If you cannot clearly explain where your money comes from, the compliance team will flag your application.
 Prevention: prepare a clear narrative with supporting documents.
+If you are funding the business from savings, show bank statements.
+If from business revenue, show contracts and invoices.
+If from investment, show the investment agreement.

-Mismatched information.
 If the business activity on your trade license does not match what you describe to the bank, this raises flags.
 Prevention: ensure consistency across all documents.
+The activity descriptions on your trade license, in your business plan, and in your verbal explanation to the relationship manager should all tell the same story.

-The silent rejection.
 The bank does not formally reject you; they just stop progressing your application.
 Calls go unreturned.
 This usually happens when compliance is not comfortable but does not want to give a formal reason.
-Prevention: choose the right bank from the start.
+Prevention: choose the right bank from the start and follow up consistently.
+If you have not heard anything in two weeks, contact your relationship manager.
+If another week passes with no progress, begin your backup application at a second bank.

 Personal Bank Accounts